DoclerLabs/openstack/openstack-installer/docs/installation.rst

   - OpenStack Controller nodes need a management interface, and a separate public interface is recommended.
   - OpenStack Compute nodes need a management interface.
   - For using Neutron VLAN segmentation, a Linux Bridge where the Neutron plugin can create VLANs.
 This interface can be shared with the management or the public interface.
+If you're using the OpenVSwitch Neutron plugin, create the OVS bridges (br-int and br-ex) first.
   - For Ceph, it is recommended to have separate management and cluster communication interfaces.

 - NTP should be working on all nodes.